 How, exactly, do you do that?

 There are so many questions to figure out here.
-Should you use AWS or Azure or Google Cloud?
-(And what about Heroku, Vercel, and Netlify?)
+Should you use AWS or Azure or GCP?
+(And what about Heroku or Vercel?)
 Do you need one server or multiple servers?
-(And what the hell is serverless?)
+(Or serverless?)
 Do you need to use Docker?
-(And what the hell is Kubernetes?)
-What is a VPC and why do you need one?
-(And what about VPN and SSH?)
-How do you get a custom domain name working?
+(Or Kubernetes?)
+Do you need a VPC?
+(And VPN and SSH?)
+How do you get a domain name?
 (And what’s with these scary TLS errors?)
 What’s the right way to set up your database?
-(And are the backups even working)?
+(And are the backups working)?
 Why did that app crash?
-(And how the hell do you debug it)?
 What do all these errors mean?
 Why does nothing seem to be working?
 Why is this so hard???

 OK, easy now.
 Take a deep breath.
-If you’re new to software delivery—you’ve worked as app developer your whole career, or you’re just starting out in operations—it can be overwhelming, and you can get stuck in analysis paralysis right out of the gate.
+If you’re new to software delivery—you’ve worked as app developer your whole career, or you’re just starting out in operations—it can be overwhelming, and you can get stuck in analysis paralysis.
 This blog post series is here to help.
 I will walk you through each of these questions—and many others you didn’t even think to ask—and help you figure out the answers, step-by-step.

 The first part of the blog post is a short primer on DevOps.
-Don’t worry, this isn’t another high-level document about culture and values: that stuff matters, but you’ve probably read it a million times on Wikipedia already.
-Instead, what you’ll find here are the startling real-world numbers on why DevOps matters and a step-by-step walkthrough of the concrete architectures and software delivery processes used in modern DevOps, and how they evolve through the various stages of a company.
+Don’t worry, this isn’t another high-level document about culture and values.
+That stuff matters, but you’ve probably read it a million times on Wikipedia already.
+Instead, what you’ll find here are the startling real-world numbers on why DevOps matters and a step-by-step walkthrough of the architectures and software delivery processes used in modern DevOps, and how they evolve through the various stages of a company.

 The second part of the blog post will have you diving into these architectures and processes, starting with the very first step: deploying an app.
 There are quite a few different options for deploying apps, so this post will walk you through the most common ones.
-Along the way, you’ll work through examples where you deploy the same app multiple different ways: on your own computer, on fly.io (a popular Platform as a Service provider), and on AWS (a popular Infrastructure as a Service provider).
-This will allow you to see how the different options compare across a variety of dimensions (e.g., ease-of-use, security, control, debugging, etc.), so that you can pick the right tool for your use cases.
+Along the way, you’ll work through examples where you deploy the same app multiple different ways: on your own computer, on Render (a popular Platform as a Service provider), and on AWS (a popular Infrastructure as a Service provider).
+This will let you to see how the different options compare across a variety of dimensions (e.g., ease-of-use, security, control, debugging, etc.), so that you can pick the right tool for the job.

 Let’s get started!